bspeice/speice.io/_drafts/case-study-optimization.md

 tags: []
 ---

-One of the first conversations I had about programming went like this:
+One of my first conversations about programming went like this:

 > Programmers have it too easy these days.
 They should learn to develop
 > in low memory environments and be efficient.